italia/daf-kylo/nifi/extensions/processors/StandardizationFlow.md

 - a datasetUri
 - a List of [IngestionSteps](./src/main/java/it/gov/daf/nifi/processors/models/IngestionStep.java).

-The class IngestionSteps translates the information from the file `transformation.json` and add details about the transformations.
+The class **IngestionStep** translates the information from the file `transformation.json` and add details about the transformations.
 In particular, for each IngestionStep is defined:
 - a priority
 - a name
 - a list of [StepDetails](./src/main/java/it/gov/daf/nifi/processors/models/StepDetail.java)

-Finally, a StepDetail holds information about:
+Finally, a **StepDetail** holds information about:

 - the column
 - an optional vocabulary path